othorongongo/othorongongo/trading-rules.md

 Example 2: You place an order to buy 200 FOO @ 1.50, which costs you 300 ETH.
 It is not matched and rests on the book.
 Another client places an order to sell 1000 FOO @ 1.50, of which 200 FOO (300 ETH) can be matched with you.
 They are the taker, so they pay a fee of 0.15 ETH (0.05% of 300), and receive the remaining 299.85 ETH.
 You receive the full 200 FOO.

+Alternatively, and subject to availability, UbiTok.io Reward Tokens (UBI) can be used instead of ETH (at a fixed exchange rate) to pay UbiTok.io exchange fees on all UbiTok.io markets that have ETH as a currency (base or counter).

+Example 3: You prefer to pay fees using your UBI tokens, so you deposit 10 UBI into the FOO/ETH book contract to cover future fees.
+You then sell some FOO tokens for 100 ETH.
+Instead of 0.05 ETH being deducted from your 100 ETH, 5 UBI is deducted from your UBI balance.

-Fees paid by traders are held in the book contract and are periodically distributed to investors.
+Fees paid by traders are held in the book contract on behalf of the contract creator.

 ### Order Lifecycle